bryansbizaar/queen-bee/README.md

-# Queen Bee Candles 🐝
+# E-Commerce Platform 🛍️

-A professional e-commerce platform for handcrafted beeswax candles, showcasing modern web development practices and enterprise-grade architecture.
+A professional full-stack e-commerce application showcasing modern web development practices and enterprise-grade architecture.
+This template demonstrates complete product lifecycle management - from browsing products to secure payment processing.

+**Note**: This is a working e-commerce template that can be customized for any online retail business.
+All branding and product-specific references can be easily adapted to your needs.

 ## 🎯 Overview

-This full-stack e-commerce application demonstrates complete product lifecycle management - from browsing beautiful handcrafted candles to secure payment processing.
-Built with React, Node.js, PostgreSQL, and Stripe integration.
+This full-stack application demonstrates complete e-commerce functionality with React, Node.js, PostgreSQL, and Stripe integration.

 **Live Features**: Product catalog, shopping cart, secure checkout, order management, inventory tracking, and customer contact form with email notifications.